SeiryuZ/HemeWeb/documents/evaluation/README.md

   * [ ] easy
   * [ ] Very easy

-2. Did the interface give a clear instruction on each steps of the process?
+2. Did the web interface give a clear direction / hint on what you should do next?
   * [ ] Very unclear
   * [ ] Unclear
   * [ ] Clear